Fixed vs. ARM? Which one is right for your client?

-- Tax benefits: In the early years of FRMs, the payments are heavily weighted with interest and not principal which results in a higher interest tax deduction.
+- Tax benefits: In the early years of FRMs, the payments are heavily weighted with interest and not principle which results in a higher interest tax deduction.

-- Low rates: Currently, rates are near all-time lows.
+- Low rates: Currently, they are at an all-time low.

 - More expensive: Monthly payments are typically higher leading to a large expense over the life of the loan.